Saving money on your groceries…is a sport.

 #15 Buy a freezer.
 If you’re going to go for bulk discounts, then your perishables will need to be stored somewhere.
 It may be a good idea to invest in a freezer, the cost of which you’ll easily offset in a month or two, given your savings strategies.

 #16 Donate extras to charity.
 An unfortunate side effect of loading up on “cheaper goods” is that you may end up with more stuff than you need.
-But I’ve read that a lot of folks who employ couponing and various other frugal shopping approaches also are quite astute with how to handle the “extra goods” that they end up acquiring during their shopping quests.
+But I’ve read that a lot of folks who employ both offline and online couponing along with various other frugal shopping approaches, are also quite adept at how they handle the “extra goods” that they end up acquiring during their shopping quests.
 They usually share a lot of the extras with friends, family and their community and donate the things they can’t use to charity.

 #17 Be flexible about your purchases.
 You may find that what you’re buying may not necessarily readily match the coupons that are available.
 Will you be open to changing your shopping habits a little to take advantage of the savings?
 How about shifting to products that have corresponding coupons or perhaps try using generic alternatives as they are typically cheaper than their branded counterparts.
 One money-saving strategy is to buy store brands with a store discount card, but some experiments have shown that using coupons with name brand items can actually be cheaper!